DonovanLoSg/forexbacktesting/README.md

 1. Currency exchange rates historical data has to be downloaded by consuming MAS's API.
 1. Fields to be retrieved are the date and the USD to SGD exchange rates.
 1. The response data need to be restructure for charting purposes as well as rates look up during transaction entries.
-1. short-term moving average and ;pmg-term moving average are calculated from the restructured data.
+1. short-term moving average and long-term moving average are calculated from the restructured data.
 1. A responsive chart with the exchange rates and moving average is to be display to the user.

 <hr>